cjdbarlow/Part-One/variations-in-blood-pressure.md

         * Systolic blood pressure
         * Diastolic blood pressure
         * **Heart rate**
-        Increasing HR will tend to increase MAP, as overall systolic time (and therefore time spent at higher circulator pressure) is increased.
+        Increasing HR will tend to increase MAP, as overall systolic time (and therefore time spent at higher pressure) is increased.
         * Shape of the arterial waveform/diastolic runoff
         The slow decrease in pressure after peak systolic pressure represent elastic recoil of large arteries, increasing the pressure driving blood into the peripheral circulation.
 A longer diastolic runoff period leads to a larger area under the curve, and a higher MAP.
     * Relevant for: